Pataphysician/gittips/README.md

 By default git will cache your password for 15 minutes.
 This can be change like so, with timeout setting in seconds.

 	git config --global credential.helper 'cache --timeout=3600'

+#restore a file killed by a pull#

+git log --diff-filter=D
+git checkout $commit~1 file/to/restore.jpg